Blog

 • Tennessee has a bail system for all offenses with capital crimes possible for denied bail.

 State Bail Jumping is when a defendant does not appear at court dates after being released on bail.
 This is also called Failure to Appear.
 It is the state attorney hat determine if the act intentionally without a legal reason.
-Call 317-423-9300 today for your bail bonds needs in Avon and Indianapolis, IN.
+Call 317-423-9300 today for your bail bonds needs in Indianapolis, IN.

 What is the crime for drug possession?